johnston9/shot-caller-production-api/README.md

 ### Budgeting
 - The Budget feature contains the Edit page and the Finalised Budget.
 The top of the Edit page contains the name of each Budget section and its current total.
 When clicked on it opens that section where a User can input values which are automatically totalled for that section and an number of other displaying Totals including the Grand Total.
 Globals can be used to quickly populate or change the crew Weeks length.
 The Finalised Budget, along with its Cover and Top pages can be viewed and downloaded. <br>

+All Features testing is covered here.
+[Testing](https://github.com/johnston9/Testing-Shot-Caller-Production/blob/main/TESTING.md)

 ## Features “Shot Caller”
 Find these here.
 [Shot Caller Readme](https://github.com/johnston9/shot-caller/blob/main/README.md)

-All Features testing is covered on the Shot Caller Production Frontend Testing page.
-[Testing](https://github.com/johnston9/shot-caller-production/blob/main/TESTING.md)

 [Back to Table of Content](#table-of-content)